ANZSoilData/def-au-schema-json/docs/ansis-entities.md

 ### Pores

 Type: *ansis:Pores*.
 ANSIS Pores.
-Undefined.
+Voids in soils not occupied by solid mineral matter which are approximately circular in cross-section.

 | Property | Value Count | ANSIS Preferred | Type | Vocabulary | Description \[ _Comment_ \] |
 | -------- | ----------- | --------------- | ---- | ---------- | ------------------------- |